 Gold isn’t just a store of wealth anymore

 All data storage has its faults.
 Paper, for example, isn’t centralized or keyword-searchable, and isn’t accessible to everyone.
 A single fire or flood can wash away priceless knowledge.
 On the other extreme, we have digital online storage.
 It does a great job of fixing the faults of most other forms of storage, but it also introduces its own.
 It’s centralized and indexed, but, much more problematically, subject to alteration.

 Totenpass, a New York tech company, seems to have come up with a novel way of storage that doesn’t share these faults.
 Storing data on gold isn’t an entirely new idea, but gold’s priciness and technological limitations haven’t given much room for exploration.
 Totenpass is looking to make the most of high-tech innovations with the kind of natural utility that’s hard to beat.

 It’s currently selling two gold drives, one that can store roughly 1 GB of data for $50 and a 2 GB one for $75, both around the size of a modern phone.
 Lasers etch data onto the drive’s surface, with simple magnification sufficient to access it.
 While it’s not ideal for storing massive amounts of data, the company says its primary customers are those aiming to store important data, ranging from text to photographs, in a uniquely durable way.

 “Although this paradigm has proved to be increasingly practical and convenient, we have sacrificed something of our autonomy and control over our precious information,” said Totenpass CEO Roy Sebag of the growing popularity of digital data storage.
 “You can now exit the Internet paradigm by storing your most precious information offline on indestructible gold, which you can hold in your hand, rather than on decaying hard drives or on third-party servers.”

-Perhaps, in the near future, contracts will be stored on gold?2021, gold as money, gold price, inflation
+Perhaps, in the near future, contracts will be stored on gold?2021, Featured, gold as money, gold price, inflation